Computer-Deconstruction-Lab/Software_Development_using_AI/README.md

 MAC OS:

-At set of files and directions to build a claude code container on Mac Silicon MAC OS are in this repository.
+A set of files and directions to build a claude code container on Mac Silicon MAC OS are in this repository.
 They were built by Claude.
 Note: The instructors do not have a spare M series mac to test these directions.
 If you run into issues, it is suggested that you post the error messages into Claude and ask it for help.